-We’re starting to see too many people diagnosed younger than the usual first screening age of 50.
+Doctors are starting to see too many people diagnosed with colon cancer before the usual first screening at the age of 50.
+Here's what you should know about colon cancer in young adults.

 Joe Gransden was in the prime of his life.
 The Atlanta jazz musician’s career was blossoming.
 He was in good shape.
 He felt fine and, like many younger people, he wasn’t seeing a doctor regularly.